 Short for “near field communication”, NFC allows devices in close proximity to wirelessly transfer data back and forth.
 The technology is very similar to Bluetooth, but NFC uses far less power and works over much shorter distances.

 In the world of commerce, merchants and consumers use NFC technology to initiate contactless payments via credit cards or mobile devices.
-Rather than physically swipe plastic, consumers simply wave their preferred payment delivery device across an NFC reader to authorize transactions.
+Rather than physically dip or swipe plastic, consumers simply wave their smartphone or card across an NFC reader to authorize transactions.

-NFC payment technology already comes standard with most Android devices and a growing number of credit and debit cards.
-But with the introduction of the iPhone 6, contactless payments have become more mainstream, with a growing number of retailers and restaurants adding their own in-store NFC readers — including at Target, Macy's, McDonald's and Walgreens.
+NFC payment technology already comes standard with most Android and iOS devices and a growing number of credit and debit cards.
+Contactless payments have become more mainstream, with a growing number of retailers and restaurants adding their own in-store NFC readers — including Target, Macy's, McDonald's and Walgreens.

 But if one only needs to wave a mobile phone (or credit card) to authorize a transaction, how secure is NFC payment technology?
 After all, couldn't a nearby hacker wirelessly steal users’ payment information?